-(a) Recognizing the role that safe, secure, reliably operated, and well utilized research reactors can play in national, regional, and international nuclear science and technology programmes, including support of R&D in the fields on neutron science, fuel and material testing, and education and training, and
+(a) Recognizing the role that safe, secure, reliably operated, and well utilized research reactors can play in national, regional, and international nuclear science and technology programmes, including support of R&D in the fields of neutron science, provision of diverse services and products, fuel and material testing, and education and training, and

-(b) Commending the Secretariat for the continued support provided for the implementation and promotion of the International Centres based on Research Reactors (ICERR) and acknowledging with appreciation the designation as ICERR of the Korea Atomic Energy Research Institute (KAERI) and of the Institute for Nuclear Research in Pitesti, Romania,
+(b) Commending the Secretariat for the continued support provided for the implementation and promotion of the International Centres based on Research Reactors (ICERRs) and acknowledging with appreciation the designation of the National Centre for Nuclear Energy, Sciences and Technology (CNESTEN) in Morocco as an ICERR,

-1. Requests the Secretariat to continue its efforts, in consultation with interested Member States, to utilize existing research reactors to pursue the Agency's activities in the area of nuclear science and technology, including nuclear power applications, in Member States, with a view to strengthening infrastructures, including safety and security, and fostering science, technology, and engineering, including capacity building;
+1. Requests the Secretariat to continue assisting interested Member States in their efforts to utilize existing research reactors for nuclear science and technology, including nuclear power applications, with a view to strengthening infrastructure, including safety and security, and fostering science, technology, engineering and capacity building;

-2. Encourages the Secretariat to continue to foster regional and international collaboration and networking that expands access to research reactors, such as international user communities;
+2. Encourages the Secretariat to continue to foster regional and international collaboration and networking that expands access to research reactors, such as international user communities, and welcomes the establishment, in March 2023, of a new Agency-facilitated Regional Network of Research Reactors and Related Institutions in Latin America and the Caribbean;

-3. Encourages the Secretariat to inform Member States considering the development or installation of their first research reactor of the issues related to utilization, cost-effectiveness, environmental protection, safety and security, nuclear liability, proliferation resistance, including the application of comprehensive safeguards, and waste management associated with such reactors, and, on request, to assist Member States in pursuing new reactor projects following the Agency-developed Specific Considerations and Milestones for a Research Reactor Project systematically and on the basis of a robust, utilization-based strategic plan;
+3. Encourages the Secretariat to inform Member States considering the development or installation of their first research reactor of the issues related to utilization, cost-effectiveness, environmental protection, safety and security, emergency preparedness and response, nuclear liability, proliferation resistance, the application of comprehensive safeguards, and radioactive waste management associated with such reactors, and, on request, to assist Member States that are pursuing new reactor projects following the Agency-developed Specific Considerations and Milestones for a Research Reactor Project, including systematic, comprehensive and appropriately graded infrastructure development;

-4. Urges the Secretariat to continue to provide guidance on all aspects of the research reactor life cycle, including the development of ageing management programmes at both new and older research reactors, to ensure continuous improvements in safety and reliability, sustainable long-term operation, the sustainability of fuel supply, exploration of efficient and effective disposition options for spent fuel and waste management, and the development of a knowledgeable customer capability in Member States decommissioning research reactors;
+4. Urges the Secretariat to continue to provide guidance on all aspects of the research reactor life cycle, including the development of ageing management programmes at all research reactors, to ensure continuous improvements in safety and reliability, sustainable long-term operation, the sustainability of fuel supply, exploration of efficient and effective disposition options for spent fuel and radioactive waste management, and the development of a knowledgeable customer capability in Member States decommissioning research reactors;

-5. Acknowledges the Agency peer review service Integrated Nuclear Infrastructure Review for Research Reactors (INIR-RR), implemented in Nigeria and Viet Nam, and encourages the Agency to continue to provide this service to interested Member States;
+5. Acknowledges the Agency peer review service Integrated Nuclear Infrastructure Review for Research Reactors (INIR-RR) mission implemented in Nigeria, and encourages the Agency to continue to provide this service to interested Member States;

-6. Acknowledges the implementation of an Operations and Maintenance Assessment for Research Reactors (OMARR) mission in Bangladesh, and encourages Member States to make further use of this IAEA service;
+6. Acknowledges the implementation of Operation and Maintenance Assessment for Research Reactors (OMARR) missions in Poland and Thailand, and encourages Member States to make further use of this IAEA service;